 How often will your customers interact with your product or service?
-If you are a cinema or other entertainment arena, sending out emails pertaining to the upcoming weekend events is a great idea.
+In the entertainment industry sending out emails about upcoming events is a great idea.
 Alternatively, there are few individuals that want to receive information about supplements each week (in fact, 2016 research shows that email marketing related to the automobile industry and insurance industry received the lowest CTO rate).

 Consider the Day of the Week:

 By attempting to be one of the first emails your customer sees on Monday morning, many sources suggest sending your email either on Saturday and Sunday.
 On Saturday and Sunday, you have to fight and crawl through less competition to get your customers attention.
 Alternatively, the best days to send your email (based on 10+ studies) are Tuesday, Thursday, and finally Wednesday.
 On these days your email is certified to receive the most opens, as compared to other days of the week.

 Recent studies have shown that the following times are best for sending email content:

 - Early Morning: Bright and early at 6am

 Although following these data driven insights seems like a surefire way to go, also consider your audience.
 For example, retail based online stores should consider their target market will most likely be making an online purchase Sunday through Wednesday between 8am and 1pm.
 Schools can consider sharing content on Sunday afternoon’s, before the parent’s work week begins and they are busy planning their children’s week anyways.
 Event companies can consider sharing a final weekend reminder a few days before the big event begins.